klsova/klsova/README.md

 - 👾 I enjoy everything programming related, but my passion is especially in frontend web development
 - 🌱 3rd year Information Technology student in University of Turku
-- 💻 Currently working on my bachelor's thesis on procedural content generation in roguelike videogames
 - 💞️ I’m looking to collaborate on anything :)
 - 📖 Currently learning TypeScript, Next.js and Tailwind CSS
 - 📫 You can find my contact info on my website